• Menu

 Can Pregnancy Cause Headaches?

-A word of caution: If you have a persistent headache that isn’t going away with rest, lots of fluids and a Tylenol — you should call your provider ASAP.
+A word of caution: If you have a persistent headache that isn’t going away with rest, lots of fluids, and a Tylenol — you should call your provider ASAP.
 It could be a big problem, and we’ll talk more about it below.

 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of L&D nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I’ve seen a LOT of pregnant women with headaches (as well as having plenty of my own headaches during pregnancy).

 If more information about your pregnancy is something you’re interested in — be sure to check out my online course.
-I have a lot of information 3rd trimester testing in it that can help you cope with the changes you’ll experience.
+I have a lot of information about 3rd trimester testing in it that can help you cope with the changes you’ll experience.

 Headaches in Pregnancy

-Causes of Headaches in Pregnancy
+Causes of Pregnancy Headaches

 Preeclampsia